 Maths as a discrete subject is allocated at least an hour a day in all year groups.
-In the Prep school the largest class is 22 and, when numbers require, year groups are split into two groups, these are usually mixed ability.
-Mathematical skills are utilised within Science, PE, Geography, History, D.T. and Computing.
+In the Prep school the largest class is 22 however for Maths a teacher is assigned for every 11 pupils.
+The Maths teachers use their expertise to decide how the groups are taught and this differs according to the cohort.
+We use White Rose maths to provide a clear structure, progression and suitable challenge as the girls move through the school.
+Mathematical skills are utilised within science, PE, geography, history, D.T. and computing.

-In Early Years, Mathematics form one of the seven strands for learning which are integral to planning all activities.
+In Early Years, mathematics form one of the seven strands for learning which are integral to planning all activities.